Coherence and avoidance of sure loss for standardized functions and semicopulas: Introduction and motivation

-Avoidance of sure loss and coherence were recently translated to the setting of distribution functions of additive probabilities \cite{PelVicMonMir16}, where imprecision is typically modeled with a probability box, i.e., a set of distribution functions bounded pointwise from above and from below.
-Employing Sklar's theorem, the two notions can also be considered for copulas, which motivated the introduction of imprecise copulas \cite{PelVicMonMir13} as boxes of copulas bounded by two quasi-copulas $\underline{C}$ and $\overline{C}$.
+Avoidance of sure loss and coherence were recently translated to the setting of cumulative distribution functions \cite{PelVicMonMir16}, where imprecision is typically modeled with a probability box, i.e., a set of cumulative distribution functions bounded pointwise from above and from below.

+The two notions can also be considered for copulas, which motivated the introduction of imprecise copulas \cite{PelVicMonMir13} as boxes of copulas bounded by two quasi-copulas $\underline{C}$ and $\overline{C}$.
 In this setting, avoidance of sure loss is equivalent to the existence of a copula $C$ satisfying $\underline{C} \le C \le \overline{C}$, where $\le$ denotes the pointwise order, while coherence is equivalent to the two conditions

 Favourable topological properties of copulas facilitated the application of discretization techniques that eventually led to a characterization of the two notions \cite{OmlSto20a,OmlSto22}, given solely in terms of the bounding functions $\underline{C}$ and $\overline{C}$.
 The newly developed method, now called the ALGEN method \cite{OmlSto22a}, was later extended to distribution functions and applied to give a description of probability boxes in terms of coherent imprecise copulas \cite{OmlSto20b,OmlSto22}.